Posts Tagged ‘Pure Incubation’

 (UPDATE: I’m going to ask you for an email address at the end of the process.
 I wanted to warn you up front so that I don’t catch you off guard!)

-Quiz Sauce logoOne of the things that we’re working on at Pure Incubation is launching a variety of software tools for publishers aimed at helping them solve their most crucial business issues.
+Quiz Sauce logoOne erectile dysfunction viagra of the things that we’re working on at Pure Incubation is launching a variety of software tools for publishers aimed at helping them solve their most crucial business issues.
 (If you want to know more about those publishing problem areas, read this post.)
-We’re doing this through our Sauce Technology business unit, and today I want to introduce you to a specific application - Quiz Sauce.
+We’re doing this through our Sauce Technology business unit, and today I want to introduce you to a specific application – Quiz Sauce.

 The quiz above was built using the application - give it a whirl and let me know what you think.
 Here’s the link to take the quiz in case you missed it above - What tech entrepreneur are you most like?